 In 2015, when I started planting strawberries, I thought keeping them cool in our tropical climate is important.
-As I grew and learned, I found it is possible to grow them in our natural environment without too much fuss.
+As I grew and learned, I found it is possible to grow them in our natural environment without too much fuss once the seedlings established (4 months ++).

-Thus, this discovery and the compilation of 2 years of observation allowed me to grow in soil or hydroponic, from seeds to harvest, without using any cooling elements from electricity.
+Thus, this discovery, the compilation of 2 years of observation and data collection resulted in new ways to grow strawberries, in soil or hydroponic, without using any cooling elements from electricity.

 Soil Based using wind –